 My current research is interested in representations of nation and protest in the thirteenth-century Latin poem "Trucidare Saxones," as well as broader questions of the nature and application of grief in medieval Wales.

 I was a Graduate Fellow at Radcliffe Institute for Advanced Study in 2011-12, and was a Junior Fellow at the Institute for Historical Research at the University of London, as well as a Frank Knox Memorial Traveling Fellow (2010-11).
+I was a Postdoctoral Fellow in the Department of Celtic Languages and Literatures at Harvard from 2012-2015.

 I received my B.A. from Smith College in 2006 (Medieval Studies; minor: Ancient Studies).
 I am a violinist in the Harvard Baroque Chamber Orchestra.